dolmades/dolmades-cli/docs/MAIN.md

  * Enhanced debugging and development for wine development
  * Fully automated dolmade cooking using Xvfb
  * Functional archival of legacy software
+ * Support for complex Linux software setups

 ## Troubleshooting
 * `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77
 * `dolmades` will be written to support Python 2.7 and bearing in mind Python 3 compatibility for later when udocker starts supporting it, too.
 * 64bit linux kernel is needed due to the docker base images being built with x86-64 architecture.
 Technically it is possible to rebuild them using a 32bit linux kernel
-* wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32bit windows
+* wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32-bit windows
 * do not report issues to wine directly when `winetricks` has been used in the recipe, report them here instead!
+* sometimes `udocker` fails to pull some layers from the docker registry (timeouts).
+Simply repeating the commands should help.

 ## Acknowledgements